LinkedPasts/linked-traces-format/README.md

 ### Traces
 The term "trace" refers to historical entities for which there is spatial-temporal data of interest.
 Trace data takes the form of W3C web annotations.
 The **_target_** is a LOD web-published record of some entity, and the **_body_** (annotation) contains one or more place record URIs, a relation between a place and the target entity, and an optional temporal scoping for each.

 Traces have alrady been indexed and displayed in the [Peripleo web application](http://peripleo.pelagios.org) developed by Rainer Simon of the [Pelagios](http://commons.pelagios.org); to date these are principally records of coins and inscriptions annotated with their find spots in the Classical Mediterranean region.
-This new format is design to better accomodate more kinds of traces, including not only such **artifacts**, but **events** of all kinds, **people**, **works**.
+This new format is designed to better accomodate more kinds of traces, including not only such **artifacts**, but **events** of all kinds, **people**, and **works**.

 The Linked Traces Annotation format (LTA format) will supercede the [Pelagios annotation format](https://github.com/pelagios/pelagios-cookbook/wiki/Joining-Pelagios) (under _The Dataset Summary_ > _Minimum Example_) as a template for contributions of "trace" data to both [World-Historical Gazeetteer](http://whgazetteer.org) and [Pelagios](http://commons.pelagios.org).
 Hopefully it will be found useful and adopted in other projects.